abhchand/simplee-food/DEVELOPMENT.md

 SimpleeFood uses [Sinatra Ruby](https://sinatrarb.com/) for the backend and [rollup.js](https://github.com/rollup/rollup) for the frontend.

-If you wish to contribute to it, you can run it locally in development mode.
+The easiest way to run the project is with the official docker image ([instructions](README.md)).
+However, if you wish to contribute to it you can run the application locally in `development` mode.

 ### Pre-Requisites